 Her first children’s novel for ages 9 and up.
 Please Love Umma, was published in March of 2017 and is available on Amazon and Barnes and Noble websites.

+Kim now lives in Northern California with her husband, son, and their cat.

+Later

+Her first children’s novel for ages 9 and up.
+Please Love Umma, was published in March of 2017 and is available on Amazon and Barnes and Noble websites.

-Kim now lives in Southern California with her husband, son, and their cat.
+Kim now lives in Northern California with her husband, son, and their cat.